Measuring the Consolidation of DNS and Web Hosting Providers: Background and Related Work

 \subsubsection{DNS Consolidation.}

-Previous work has studied both the extent and effects of increased DNS centralization.
-Zembruzki et al.~\cite{dns_wild} found that up to 12,000 name servers used by websites in the Alexa top 1 million shared the same third-party infrastructure.
-As for public resolvers, Radu et al. \cite{dns_market} found that the popularity of Google's public DNS resolver has increased tremendously over time, serving as the default resovler for over 35\% of studied clients.
-The popularity of public DNS resolvers might be explained by their lower response times in comparison to that of local resolvers, despite the advantage being dependent on client location \cite{wake_dns}.
-To further investigate the centralized usage of cloud providers, Moura et al.\cite{clouding} found that more than 30\% of DNS queries to two country-code top-level domains were sent from five large U.S. cloud providers: Google, Amazon, Microsoft, Cloudflare, and Facebook.
-From the centralization perspective, Bates et al. \cite{harvard} propose a metric for measuring the market share of organizations that provide DNS resolvers.
+Previous work has studied both the effects and extent of increased DNS centralization.
+The previous mentioned Dyn incident has been studied under the circumstance of DDoS attacks by Abhishta et al.\cite{dyn_analysis_ddos}, who conclude that using multiple DNS providers is an effective countermeasure.
+Bates et al. also motivate their work by analyzing the Dyn incident and propose a metric for measuring the market share of organizations that provide DNS resolvers~\cite{harvard}.
 However, since the metric is designed based on antitrust economics literature, which is not widely used in computer science literature, we do not apply it to our measurements.
+Others have also made attempts in quantifying the consolidation of DNS.
+Zembruzki et al.~\cite{dns_wild}focus on DNS route tracing and found that up to 12,000 name servers used by websites in the Alexa top 1 million shared the same third-party infrastructure.
+As for public resolvers, Radu et al. found that the popularity of Google's public DNS resolver has increased tremendously over time, serving as the default resolver for over 35\% of studied clients~\cite{dns_market}.
+The popularity of public DNS resolvers might be explained by their lower response times in comparison to that of local resolvers, despite the advantage being dependent on client location~\cite{wake_dns}.
+To further investigate the centralized usage of cloud providers, Moura et al. found that more than 30\% of DNS queries to two country-code top-level domains (ccTLDs) were sent from five large U.S. cloud providers: Google, Amazon, Microsoft, Cloudflare, and Facebook~\cite{clouding}.